nbud/arim/docs/source/im/tfm.rst

 Related module: :mod:`arim.im.tfm`

-To compute TFM, instantiate a :class:`ContactTFM` or :class:`MultiviewTFM` object.
+To compute TFM, instantiate a :class:`ContactTFM` or :class:`SingleViewTFM` object.

 In arim the following general definition of TFM  is used [Budyn_engd1]_: